Jelosus2/enkanetwork.js/README.md

 	- Added cache system (optional) to reduce the requests sent to Enka API.
 	- Fixed some bugs and errors.
 	- Added JSDoc.
+- v2.0.1:
+	- Changed the player request endpoint since `/u/<UID>/__data.json` is now deprecated and will stop existing in 2 days.
+	- Removed the `key` parameter from the **Wrapper** class since it's no longer needed.
+	- Added profile API route (in case it exists) in the player structure.

 ## Table of Content
 - [Wrapper](#wrapper)